 How to Fix Gaps & Spaces in Teeth

-Adults, keep an eye out for gum disease, which can result in loss of bone… leading to lack of tooth support.
-This is a major factor in missing teeth and gaps for adults.
-People of all ages may have an incorrect swallowing reflex, which may result spaces between teeth as well.
-If left untreated, these gaps may grow wider overtime.
+Adults, keep an eye out for gum disease, which can result in loss of bone… leading to lack of tooth support and then tooth decay.
+As a result, this is a major factor in missing teeth and gaps for adults.
+People of all ages may have an incorrect swallowing reflex, which may result in spaces between teeth as well.
+If left untreated, these gaps may grow wider over time.

 Orthodontic Treatments and Gap Solutions

 Braces are helpful in fixing several oral issues including spaces between teeth.
-A “set” of braces must be worn to fix a diastema, and they may need to be worn anywhere from 6 months to a couple of years depending on the spaces and issues at hand.
+A “set” of braces must be worn to fix gapped teeth, and they may need to be worn anywhere from 6 months to a couple of years depending on the spaces and issues at hand.
 Braces pull the teeth into place, rearranging the mouth into a more straight and perfect alignment.
+There are different types of braces material to choose from.
+Metal braces are less expensive but may be more noticeable.
+Ceramic braces blend in with the natural tooth better but will cost a little bit more.

 Orthodontic retainers are normally needed after braces are removed.
 Retainers keep the teeth in place and prevent diastemas from recurring.